someguynamedjosh/ouroboros/README.md

 While this crate is `no_std` compatible, it still requires the `alloc` crate.

 Version notes:
-- Verison `0.17.0` reintroduces type parameter support, but requires at least version 1.60 of the Rust toolchain.
+- Version `0.17.0` reintroduces type parameter support, but requires at least version 1.60 of the Rust toolchain.
 - Version `0.16.0` fixes a potential soundness issue but removes template parameter support.